 - Gather Essentials: Compile your passport (valid 3+ months post-departure), photos, and work proofs.
 Translate non-English docs to Estonian or English—certified, please.

 - Book & Submit: Schedule via your nearest Estonian embassy (VFS Global handles many).
-Online portals are expanding in 2025 for select nationalities.
-Submit in person for biometrics; processing takes 15-30 days (up to 60 in peaks).
+Online portals continue to expand for select nationalities.
+Submit in person for biometrics; processing takes up to 30 days (longer in peaks).

 - Arrive & Settle: Enter within 90 days of issuance.
 Within 30 days, register at a local Police and Border Guard Board (PPA) office.
 Snag a bank account at LHV or Swedbank for seamless euros.